Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 How long before I see conversion data in Google Ads?

 Conversion data typically appears within 3-24 hours.
-However, it can take up to 7 days for Google’s algorithms to have enough data to optimize effectively.
+However, it can take up to 7 days for Google’s algorithms to have enough data to optimise effectively.
 Don’t panic if you don’t see immediate results.

 Should I delete my old conversion tracking and start fresh?